 My only exception is to use some vouchers from Luisaviaroma which I still had, lest they expire.
 I’m also allowing myself to pick up a bespoke item that was ordered over a year ago, if it ever arrives.
 But that’s pretty much it.
 No more browsing online.
 No more wandering through the shops at weekends out of boredom.
 I created new habits very quickly to replace the old shopping habits.
 One of them was to start this blog!

 Another area, eating out, had admittedly been rather easy for me to cut back on.
-Because we were in an extremely long hard lockdown on the continent, it wasn’t possible to dine out anyway.
+Ever since the hard lockdowns we all went through during the pandemic, I had gotten used to not dining out.
 I decided to make my rule this: I may only get two takeaways per month, and they must be inexpensive.